-Definition – Cross-Cultural Variations: The ways members of a society/culture vary in terms of their social practices (child-rearing).
+Cross-Cultural Variations in Attachment Definition: The ways members of a society/culture vary in terms of their social practices (child-rearing).
 These variations, in turn, can effect infant development and behaviour.
 This can lead to cultural differences in attachment type.

 - In Japan it is rare to leave an infant alone and their mothers rarely leave them in the care of others.

 - In Germany, parents value independence.
 Some of the behaviour in the strange situation which is supposed to indicate secure attachment is seen by German parents as ‘clingy’.

 Van Ijzendoorn looked at a large number of studies using the Strange Situation across cultures in order to assess whether or not there were cross-cultural variations of attachment.

 Aim: To investigate cross-cultural differences in attachment type through meta-analysis of research, comparing findings of the Strange Situation research conducted in other cultures

 A meta-analysis is when no new research is conducted.
 The researchers carrying out the meta-analysis use findings and results from previously conducted studies in order to draw conclusions about (in this case) cross cultural variations in attachment.

 Procedure: Compared the findings of 32 studies across 8 different countries that used the strange situation to measure attachment type.
 Specifically comparing Western (e.g. Britain and Germany) and non-western cultures (e.g. Japan, China).
 As part of your description (AO1) for this study, you would simply outline the key observations of Ainsworth’s Strange Situation study as Van Izerndoorn carried out his meta-analysis on pieces of research that had used Ainsworth’s methodology.
 Mary Ainsworth study used an observation, to find out more about this research method including its key features and the strengths and weaknesses of this procedure, click here.